NotRaelc/cssv34-engine/README.md

 * DirectX SDK from Summer 2004 (doesn't require d3dx9_**.dll)
 * vaudio_minimp3 from TF2 leak
 * Deleted bink video
+* Rewrited serverbrowser (no longer depends on steam)

 # Troubleshooting compiling
 Having problems building the project?
 Make sure you have the following:<br>